 If you are traveling from Boston to Bar Harbor, you will want to take at least a week to explore the Maine coast.
-Of course you can drive straight through in under five hours, but there is so much to see on the Maine coast.
-Start off with a couple of days in the Maine beaches region, which stretches from Kittery at the New Hampshire border, up to Portland.
+Of course, you can drive straight through in under five hours, but there is so much to see on the Maine coast.
+Start off with a couple of days in the Maine beaches region, which stretches from the New Hampshire border up to Portland.

 Finish up your Maine coast road trip in Bar Harbor or Acadia National Park.
-After spending a few days, you can then take the fast way back home.
+After spending a few days, you can then take a fast way back home or continue Downeast off the beaten path to the New Brunswick border.

 Where to Stop on Coastal Maine Road Trip